 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

 Vice Magazine was founded in 1994 by Shane Smith, Suroosh Alvi, and Gavin McInnes in Montreal, Canada.
-In this interview with Suroosh Alvi, he provides details how Vice was born.
-In 1998, the partners sold part of Vice to Montreal software magnate Richard Szalwinski, however soon they bought the magazine back.
-Once called “Voice of Montreal” they eventually changed the name to Vice.
+In this interview with Suroosh Alvi, he details how Vice was born.
+In 1998, the partners sold part of Vice to Montreal software magnate Richard Szalwinski; however, soon, they repurchased the magazine.
+Once called “Voice of Montreal,” they eventually changed the name to Vice.
 In 1999, Vice relocated its base to New York City and became Vice Media, which grew into a digital media company that publishes online and in print magazines and expanded into millennial-driven media consisting of a website, broadcast news unit, a film production company, a record label, and a publishing imprint and more.

 Funded by / Ownership

-According to Forbes, Shane Smith owns approximately (20%) and the rest of the shares belongs to The Walt Disney Company, A&E Networks, TPG Capital (the private equity group), and 21st Century Fox.
-Vice Media missed revenue targets by $100m and according to a Forbes article“ Disney wrote down $157m of its investment in Vice” which indicates a sign of trouble “for the youth-focused media company.”
+According to Forbes, Shane Smith owns approximately (20%), and the rest of the shares belongs to The Walt Disney Company, A&E Networks, TPG Capital (the private equity group), and 21st Century Fox.
+Vice Media missed revenue targets by $100m, and according to a Forbes article, “ Disney wrote down $157m of its investment in Vice,” which indicates a sign of trouble “for the youth-focused media company.”
 Further, CNBC reports Vice is reportedly reducing staff by 15%.
 Vice News is funded primarily through advertising.

 Analysis / Bias

-In 2017, investigative reporting by Emily Steel of the New York Times, uncovered mistreatment and sexual harassment of women and workplace culture at Vice Media, which was described by ex-employees as toxic.
+In 2017, investigative reporting by Emily Steel of the New York Times uncovered mistreatment and sexual harassment of women and workplace culture at Vice Media, which was described by ex-employees as toxic.
 Following the report, Vice Media President Andrew Creighton resigned, which then CEO and now Executive Chairman Shane Smith has acknowledged and apologized, promising change.
-The company later announced that they established a Diversity and Inclusion Board.
+The company later announced that it established a Diversity and Inclusion Board.